BlueBeetle13/ROS_Project1_Baby/README.md

 To control the motor I will use a voltage regulator to supply the correct voltage in order to mimic the correct speed of the mobile.
 The voltage regulator also has a shutdown pin that I can tie to one of the GPIO pins in order to stop the motor.

 So in summary I will have a wall mounted device with an LCD and 5 buttons.
 1 button will turn th LCD backlight on/off.
 2 buttons will control the volume, and 2 buttons will increase or decrease the shutdown timer (including an infinite mode).
 The device will have to connect with wires to the mobile so the wires must be securely attached to the crib strongly so that not even baby Superman could pull them off or grab them.
-Our crib has wide wooden panels that allow for this I used non-toxic caulk to fasten the wire to the center of the wood panel.
+Our crib has wide wooden panels that allow for this I used non-toxic, child-safe, ECO-BOND caulk to fasten the wire to the center of the wood panel.

 Construction